Researchers Investigate Health Risks of Potentially Toxic Elements in Surface Water in Tarim River Basin, China

 The researchers collected surface water samples at 34 locations across the Tarim River Basin and measured the concentration of PTEs (As, Co, Cu, and Ni) in the samples.

-To assess human health risks, researchers employed Bayesian analysis, and found that the non-carcinogenic risk of exposure to PTEs was acceptable in four age groups (infants, children, adolescents and adults).
+To assess human health risks, researchers employed Bayesian analysis.
+They found that the non-carcinogenic risk of exposure to PTEs was acceptable in four age groups (infants, children, adolescents and adults).

 "Due to the high evapotranspiration during the dry season, special attention should be paid to the fluctuation of PTEs concentrations in the catchment areas (lake or reservoir)," said LI Yizhen, first author of this study.

-This study can provide a scientific basis for water resources management and water safety strategies.
+This study can provide a scientific basis for water safety strategies and water resources management.

 Article link: https://doi.org/10.1016/j.ecoenv.2024.117211